Urias-T/identity_check/README.md

 **Error Conditions:**
 - If any required parameter is missing, the endpoint will return a 400 error with an appropriate error message.
 - If the selected file for either image is empty or the file format is not supported, a 400 error will be returned.
+- If there is no image detected in any of the images, the endpoint would return a 400 error with an appropriate error message.
 - In case of face or name mismatch, the endpoint returns a 401 error with details indicating the reason for failure.
 - If an unexpected error occurs during the verification process, a 500 error will be returned with details of the error.